-Fighting for Older Workers Who are Fired, Not Hired, or Mistreated Because of their Age
+We defend Elderly Workers Who are Wrongfully Terminated, Denied Employment, or Mistreated Because of their Age

 Holding California employers responsible for age discrimination

 At Stephen Danz & Associates, our California age discrimination attorneys understand the subtle and direct acts that constitute age discrimination.
-If an employee is fired, if the company refuses to interview an older worker, if an employee doesn’t get a promotion, or if other negative acts take place – our lawyers fight to hold the employer liable if laws were broken.
-Our lawyers pursue claims before the proper agencies and try cases before juries in state and federal court.
+If an elder employee is fired, if the company refuses to interview an older applicant, if an older, more experienced employee doesn’t get a promotion, or if other negative acts take place – our lawyers fight to hold the employer liable if laws were broken.
+Our lawyers pursue claims before the proper agencies and have trials of our cases before juries in state and federal court.
 We demand full compensation and reinstatement for any wrongful acts.
 When the law allows, we also demand punitive damages and legal fees.

 Which age discrimination laws apply